yonatan-reicher/fuzzer/README.md

 ## Unspecified Behaviour

+We assume that programs which get stuck in infinite loops or are blocking forever for any other reason are not considered crashing.
+Additionally, we assume that programs will typically run for very short periods of time (less then a second).

 ## Resources Used

-This list of strings is representetive of cases that are likely to cause issues which would be improbable to generate randomly.
+This list of strings is representative of cases that are likely to cause issues which would be improbable to generate randomly.
 We thought of using a list of predefined edge cases in inspiration of `kotest`, the property testing library. https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/big-list-of-naughty-strings.txt